paybin/portfolio-desktop/README.md

 ## Build

-To build the macOS application (DMG):
+To build the application:

 ```bash
 npm run build
 ```

-The output DMG file will be located in the `dist` directory.
+The output files will be located in the `dist` directory.

 ## Icon Generation